 1. City Leadership Committed to Advancing Urban Logistics.

-Currently, most cities do not plan for logistics unless there is a major event like hosting the Olympics.
-Increasingly, what is needed is for cities to also plan for logistics infrastructure just as they do for mass transit or smart city / Internet of Things (IoT) initiatives.
-For instance, this can include funding and incentives for policies and initiatives that promote efficient logistics while prioritizing public safety and wellness.
+Today, most cities do not plan for logistics unless there is a major event like hosting the Olympics.
+However, a crucial shift is needed: cities must start planning for logistics infrastructure just as they currently do for mass transit or Smart City / IoT initiatives.
+For example, cities can establish policies and incentives that promote efficient logistics while rigorously prioritizing public safety and wellness.
+Indeed, governments play a pivotal role, enabling sustainable urban logistics through measures like green vehicle subsidies, shared facility incentives, and favorable zoning.
+In fact, many of the same city planning initiatives for smart cities and mass transit also can advance urban logistics to make cities better for its inhabitants.

 2. Increase the Sharing of Information and Logistics Resources Within Constrained Urban Areas.

-Further, logistics stakeholders need tracking tools and information so that they have total visibility and real-time situational awareness of the urban environment.
-Specifically, visibility technology that can help include tracking software, IoT devices, data integration tools, data standards, and data analytics to name a few.
+Especially in an urban environment, logistics providers need up-to-date information on road conditions, delivery locations, and other factors affecting goods movement.
+Further, all urban logistics operations need real-time situational awareness of shipments using software tracking tools, IoT devices, and advanced data analytics to achieve total visibility.
 See my article, Emerging Tech For Supply Chain Visibility: The Best Innovations Available Now To Empower Businesses for more details.

 b.
-Shared Logistics Services and Facilities.
+Need to Share Logistics Services and Facilities.

 Fostering partnerships between logistics providers, retailers, and municipalities can lead to more efficient operations.
 As discussed above, companies can collaborate on consolidated deliveries or on the use of share facilities such as urban crossdock hubs.
 Additionally, logistics organizations and businesses can work with cities on dedicated delivery windows and loading / unloading zones.
+The bottom line: cities, businesses, and logistics organizations need to collaborate to create effective policies, contracts, and procedures.

-Also, cities, businesses, and logistics organizations need to collaborate to create effective policies, contracts, and procedures.
-Moreover, urban logistics stakeholders require clear information exchanges, formal procedures, and resource sharing.
-For instance, business systems and IoT devices generate a lot of data, but it often gets “lost in translation” between organizations and even within departments.
-To achieve real operational interoperability, urban logistics leaders need to agree on common logistics terms and definitions.
+However, to collaborate, urban logistics stakeholders need operational interoperability.
+In particular, this requires clear information exchanges, formal procedures, and resource sharing.
+For instance, business systems and IoT devices generate a lot of data, but in many cases it is not shared.
+In other cases the data is shared, but its insights gets “lost in translation” between organizations and stakeholders.
+To achieve real operational interoperability, urban logistics leaders need to agree on common logistics terms and procedures.
 This is essential for coordinating and sharing meaningful information.
 See my article, Achieving Logistics Interoperability: The Best Way to Breakthrough The Tangle Of Dumb Data Integrations for details.

 4. Improve Physical Interoperability for Seamless Urban Transshipments.